cuinjune/Ofelia/README.md

   sudo ./install_dependencies.sh</pre>

 ## Contributing to ofelia
-You can contribute to ofelia by reporting bugs, creating the missing `of` abstractions or by sharing your own custom abstractions.
+You can contribute to ofelia by reporting bugs, adding unimplemented `of` abstractions or by sharing your own custom abstractions such as [`ez` abstractions](https://github.com/cuinjune/ofxOfelia/tree/master/ofelia/libs/ez).
 Please open an [issue](https://github.com/cuinjune/ofxOfelia/issues) or contact the [author](#author) if you have any questions or suggestions.

 # ofxOfelia
 ![alt text](doc/ESMERIL.png)